We’ve risen, we're shining, and now it’s time to get smart, professional pet photographers!

-This a mantra for any and all professional photographers who want to sell print products; especially so if you want them to earn you big money (which they absolutely can).
+This a mantra for any and all professional photographers who want to sell print products, especially if you want them to earn you big money (which they absolutely can).

-“And then once they book we always have a pre-session consultation – where we’re talking about where we’re shooting, when we’re shooting, what they’re creating again.
-This is a conversation that happens literally every time I talk to them, that says, ‘OK, before we talked about wanting to do wall art for your living room, is that something you’re still think about?
+“And then once they book, we always have a pre-session consultation – where we’re talking about where we’re shooting when we’re shooting, what they’re creating again.
+This is a conversation that happens literally every time I talk to them, that says, ‘OK before we talked about wanting to do wall art for your living room, is that something you’re still thinking about?
 Have you given any thought to albums?’
 I tell them you don’t have to make a final decision here, but having an idea of what we’re shooting for helps me create what you want in your session.
 So they’re happy to talk about that.

 “[But] at this point, we go through the images; ‘here are some of your favorites.
 Here’s what it would look like on your wall.
-Here’s our different finishes.
+Here are our different finishes.
 What finishes do you like?
 What size?’
 It’s done.
-There’s no sales.
+There are no sales.

 “That’s my process, really.
-It’s just that sales process starts at your first website visit.”
+It’s just that the sales process starts at your first website visit.”

 (Consider it the ol' speak it into existence trick.)

-Now that’s smart and making the most your time.
+Now that’s smart and making the most of your time.

 Nicole Begley LIVE with nPhoto!